open/close all folders

 - Blade (or some other vampire characters)

-- A gateway to monsteroplis, city of monsters.
+- A gateway to Monsteroplis, a city of monsters.

 Outside primary sources guesses

-We have basic blueprints already laid out for us for general Marvel-ness and general game of throneness.
+We have basic blueprints already laid out for us for general Marvel-ness and general Game of Thrones-ness.
 But when you put the 2 together, who do you see winning the Game of Thrones at the end of the series?

 - Jon Stark.
 Learning and growing, the true heir apparent retakes his birthright after learning all the lessons of his uncle Tony, his wife Natasha, and the many perspectives of others.

-- Tyrion.
+- Tyrion Lannister.
 The new king of the Metal and Marvels will be a man dealing with how The Magic Comes Back.
-Having Dr. Strange as that king with a sharp mind and a cool temper would make for a last laugh for the distant relative of Steve Rodgers.
+Having Dr. Strange as that king with a sharp mind and a cool temper would make for the last laugh for the distant relative of Steve Rogers.

 - Jaime Lannister: Regaining his honor in his own and in the world's eyes, becoming the Westeros version of Captain Britain, and proving the Lannisters truly honorable and atoning for their actions in Robert's Rebellion.

-- Daenerys Firestar: The last of the Targaryens, regaining the family honor by the journey she took, and the council of X-Force along the way.
+- Daenerys Targaryen/Firestar: The last of the Targaryens, regaining the family honor by the journey she took, and the council of X-Force along the way.

-- Erik Blackfyre: In a come from behind victory, the man with true personal power finds a way to take the throne for himself and mutants.
+- Erik Blackfyre/Magneto: In a come from behind victory, the man with true personal power finds a way to take the throne for himself and mutants.

-- Cersei.
+- Cersei Lannister.
 Because though the others thought her a fool, her own kind of cruel cunning found a way to pull a cruel victory from defeat.

 - Robb Stark: Having grown and learned, Robb accidentally falls into the role of King by growing in the same way his cousin Jon did.
 Only he actually wants it.